Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 * Create notification C-Mail, set notification_command for mail, add user Y, assign notification C-Mail to service C

-> **Note**
->
-> Notification objects are not required to be service-agnostic.
-They may use
-> global notification templates and can be added to a service wherever needed.

 Previously in Icinga 1.x it looked like this:

     service -> (contact, contactgroup) -> notification command